trychlos/pwix-forms/README.md

 - `checkStatusShow`

-    Whether input fields should be appended with their check result (valid/uncomplete/invalid) indicator, where available values are:
+    Whether input fields should have a check status (valid/uncomplete/invalid) indicator, where available values are:

-    - `Forms.C.CheckStatus.BOOTSTRAP_ALWAYS`
-    - `Forms.C.CheckStatus.BOOTSTRAP_OVERRIDABLE`
-    - `Forms.C.CheckStatus.INDICATOR_ALWAYS`
+    - `Forms.C.CheckStatus.Show.NONE`

+        Do not show any status indicator

-    - `Forms.C.CheckStatus.INDICATOR_OVERRIDABLE`
+    - `Forms.C.CheckStatus.Show.BOOTSTRAP`

+        Uses the [Bootstrap](https://getbootstrap.com/) classes to indicate the status.
+Only applies to fields.

-    - `Forms.C.CheckStatus.NONE_OVERRIDABLE`
+    - `Forms.C.CheckStatus.Show.INDICATOR`

+        Uses an icon indicator.

+        On fields, the package is able to automatically append the indicator on the right of the field.

+        At the panel level, the caller must use a `FormsCheckStatusIndicator` template to position the indicator according to its wishes.

+    Defaults to `Forms.C.CheckStatus.Show.INDICATOR`.

+    `pwix:forms` is able to automagically add a status indicator on the right of each field, unless this feature is disabled by the package configuration, or at the `Checker` level, or individually for each field.

+    If the caller wishes an indicator at the panel, it can use, in place or besides of fields indicators, the `FormsCheckStatusIndicator` Blaze template.

-    - `Forms.C.CheckReCheckStatussult.NEVER`
+- `checkStatusOverridable`

+    Whether the previous `checkStatusShow` is overridable when instanciating a `Checker` or specifying a field in the panel.

-    Defaults to `Forms.C.CheckStatus.INDICATOR_OVERRIDABLE`.
+    Defaults to `true`.

-    The application may choose an `..._ALWAYS` value to decide that the indicator is always displayed.
-This is a design decision to have a consistent and homogeneous user interface.

-    When the application chooses an `..._OVERRIDABLE` value, then the caller may override it at the `Checker` level or at the field level.

 - `displayFieldTypeIndicator`